 Is there a natural way of curing premature ejaculation?

 Natural methods such as daily Kegel exercises, the start-stop method, yoga, and lifestyle modifications, including improved sleep, exercise, and alcohol reduction, help many men significantly improve premature ejaculation.
-These techniques create improved control and endurance in 48 weeks, although they are not a sure cure for the severe cases.
+These techniques create improved control and endurance in 48 weeks, although they are not a sure cure for severe cases.
 Medical treatment of severe or persistent PE is frequently beneficial.

 Does the US have FDA-approved premature ejaculation drugs?

 As of 2026, there are no buccal medications that are specifically FDA-approved to treat premature ejaculation in the United States.
 Nonetheless, physicians usually prescribe off-label drugs such as paroxetine or sertraline that are very effective in assisting men to delay ejaculation and last longer in bed.
-Topical anesthesia is also extensively prescribed.
+Topical anaesthesia is also extensively prescribed.
 Always seek medical attention.

 Do Kegel Exercises Help You Last Longer in Bed?

-Kegel exercises (training of the pelvic floor muscles) are rather helpful for many men having premature ejaculation.
+Kegel exercises (training of the pelvic floor muscles) are rather helpful for many men with premature ejaculation.
 When practiced regularly, that is, after contracting the muscles to inhibit urination for 3–10 seconds, 10–20 repetitions a few times a day, they enhance ejaculatory control and may raise intravaginal latency time.
 Research indicates significant gains in endurance and better control over 8-12 weeks when used alongside other methods.

 Does anxiety result in premature ejaculation?

 Yes, performance anxiety is one of the most prevalent causes of premature ejaculation, particularly in acquired cases.
 It introduces a sensation of worry that accelerates ejaculation.
 Anxiety-related PE is frequently resolved with the help of counselling, cognitive behavioural therapy (CBT), and open partner communication.
-Therapy is best used with behavioural methods or medication to achieve better control and fulfilling intimacy.
+Therapy is best used with behavioural methods or medication to achieve better control and more fulfilling intimacy.

 Can Condoms Help Prevent Premature Ejaculation?